Github-Reneon/-Personal-Site/README.md

 # Another take at a personal website.
 This is the source to my personal website.
-I made it in a day.
+I made it in a few days.

 ## Written In
 - html